Stella4life/PHS-Inventory/README.md

 ## Project Features

-This Python program allows the user to:
+This program allows the user to:

 - Create a centralized SQLite database
 - Add fictitious patient screening data